akimwong/1_OnPremise/Journey/009/Readme.md

 `Not regular` variations that are purely random or irregular.
 These fluctuations are `unforeseen`, `uncontrollable`, `unpredictable`, and are `erratic`

 ## DATASET
-The dataset that will be used are [here](/Journey/001/TimeSeries/Readme.md)
+The dataset that will be used is [here](/Journey/001/TimeSeries/Readme.md)

 ## TOOLS & LIBRARIES
 1. R - ts (up to days)